Prophet Inequalities over Time: Introduction

-All these results only assume that number of random variables and their distributions are known.
+All these results only assume that the number of random variables and their distributions are known.
 In many applications, it is reasonable to assume that all numbers are drawn i.i.d.\ from the same distribution.
-Hill and Kertz~\cite{hill-kertz82,kertz86} studied this case and gave a recursive characterization of the prophet-inequality for different numbers $n$ of random variables.
-Correa et al.~\cite{DBLP:conf/sigecom/CorreaFHOV17} show that this characterization gives tight bounds on the prophet-inequality with i.i.d.\ random variables and that its value is 0.745.
-More recently, Correa et al.~\cite{CorreaDFS22} considered the prophet-inequality with i.i.d.\ random variables with an unknown distribution.
-They showed that this prophet-inequality is $\frac{1}{e}$, and that this bound holds for a sublinear number of additional samples on the distribution, whereas $\O(n^2)$ samples are equivalent to full knowledge of the distribution.
+Hill and Kertz~\cite{hill-kertz82,kertz86} studied this case and gave a recursive characterization of the prophet inequality for different numbers $n$ of random variables.
+Correa et al.~\cite{DBLP:conf/sigecom/CorreaFHOV17} showed that this characterization gives tight bounds on the prophet inequality with i.i.d.\ random variables and that its value is approximately 0.745.
+Subsequently, Correa et al.~\cite{CorreaDFS22} considered the prophet inequality with i.i.d.\ random variables with an unknown distribution.
+They showed that this prophet inequality is $\frac{1}{e}$, and that this bound holds for a sublinear number of additional samples on the distribution.
+Additionally, they gave an upper bound of $\O(n^2)$ on the minimum number of samples necessary to gain information equivalent to full knowledge of the distribution.
+This result has been improved by Correa et al.~\cite{DBLP:journals/corr/abs-2011-06516}.
+Their analysis is parameterized in the size of the sample compared to the input.
+For intermediate sample sizes, they achieve a value of $0.745 - \mathcal{O}(\epsilon)$ for $\mathcal{O}(\frac{n}{\epsilon})$ samples.